HimaniDas/Manual_Testing_for_an_E-commerce_Website/README.md

 The project is organized into the following files:

+1.  **`10 Questions.pdf`**:
+   - Contains questions and answers related to the expected behavior of the search functionality.
+   - Covers topics like handling valid/invalid keywords, search results, response time, and special characters.
+   -
-1. **`Test_case_final.xlsx`**:
+2. **`Test_case_final.xlsx`**:
    - Contains detailed test cases for the search and cart functionality.
    - Columns include Test Case ID, Test Case Description, Priority, Prerequisites, Test Steps, Expected Result, Actual Result, Status, and Notes.

-2. **`10 Questions.pdf`**:
-   - Contains questions and answers related to the expected behavior of the search functionality.
-   - Covers topics like handling valid/invalid keywords, search results, response time, and special characters.

 3. **`Test_report.xlsx`**:
    - Contains the results of test execution, including defect logs and analysis.